back to insights

 Choosing the right notario matters.
 They review your bylaws, your capital structure, and your corporate governance provisions.
 A notario who understands cross-border structures can flag issues before they become problems.
 One who does not will simply process the paperwork.

-Why you need advisors who understand both sides
+Why do you need advisors who understand both sides?

 The most common and most expensive mistake in Mexico entity structuring is optimizing for one jurisdiction while ignoring the other.
 A Mexican lawyer who does not understand Canadian tax treatment of foreign entities will recommend the wrong structure.
 A Canadian accountant who does not understand Mexico's profit-sharing obligations (PTU) or its transfer pricing rules will miss liabilities that surface years later.